SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair: Results and Analysis

 \subsubsection{Design}

-RQ3 investigates the performance variations of \toolname{} when equipped with different base LLMs.
-We select three representative LLMs: Claude-3.5-Sonnet~\cite{claude} (referred to as Claude-3.5), DeepSeek-V3~\cite{deepseekv3}, and Qwen3-235B-A22B~\cite{yang2025qwen3} (referred to as Qwen3).
+RQ3 investigates the performance of \toolname{} under different base LLMs.
+We evaluate \toolname{} with four representative models: Claude-3.5-Sonnet~\cite{claude} (denoted as Claude-3.5), Claude-4-Sonnet~\cite{claude} (Claude-4), DeepSeek-V3~\cite{deepseekv3}, and Qwen3-235B-A22B~\cite{yang2025qwen3} (Qwen3).
 For all experiments, we keep the configurations identical across models to ensure a fair comparison.
-This experiment is designed to evaluate the generalization capability of \toolname{} and its robustness across diverse base LLMs.
+This experiment aims to evaluate the generalization capability of \toolname{} and examine how its performance varies with different base LLMs.